nicodenelli/Tic-Tac-Toe-Project/README.md

 # Tic Tac Toe
 Tic Tac Toe is a game in which two players seek in alternate turns to complete a row, a column, or a diagonal with either three O's or three X's drawn in the spaces of a grid of nine squares.
 ## Technologies used
-HTML, CSS, JAVASCRIPT, Visual Studio Code, and used my mac laptop to access and use these technologies.
+HTML, CSS, JAVASCRIPT, Visual Studio Code, and used my mac to access and use these technologies.
 ## Getting Started
 1) Click the following link to get to the game board -> https://nicodenelli.github.io/Tic-Tac-Toe-Project/